ngs-lang/ngs/doc/ngslang.1.md

 # WHY NGS?

-If your attitude towards system tools is like mine, NGS would resonate better with how you think than bash, Python, Ruby, Perl or any other language for systems administration tasks.
+If your attitude towards system tools is like mine, NGS would resonate better with how you think than bash, Python, Ruby, Perl, Go or any other language for systems administration tasks.

 ## NGS was built for systems administration tasks